shbao6/Text-Mining/README.md

 # Text-Mining
 This is a text mining project using N-grams and TF-IDF to process data from Goodreads Comic Book reviews.
-Then use latent-factor and personalized Markov Chain model to predict book ratings.
+Then I use latent-factor and personalized Markov Chain model to predict book ratings.